rails/rails/guides/source/association_basics.md

 end
 ```

-TIP: In any case, Rails will not create foreign key columns for you.
-You need to explicitly define them as part of your migrations.
+NOTE: Rails does not create foreign key columns for you.
+You need to explicitly define them in your migrations.

+##### `:primary_key`

+By convention, Rails assumes that the column used to hold the primary key of this model is `id`.
+You can override this and explicitly specify the primary key with the `:primary_key` option.

 ##### `:inverse_of`